-We’re are all driven by powerful, instinctual needs that we’ve had since birth – our predominant style or Striving Style.
+We’re are all driven by powerful, instinctual needs that we’ve had since birth – our predominant style or Striving Style (SSPS).
 These needs are the source of our motivation for our behaviour, social interaction, and influence how we behave and how we feel about ourselves.
 When our predominant need is met, we are poised for growth and development.

 However, when our predominant needs are not being met, we will feel threatened, frightened or anxious, leading to self-protective or survival behaviours.
 Fear and anxiety override rational thought which will profoundly influence our behaviour, often without our awareness, thus undermining our success and effectiveness.

 Have you ever got to the end of the day and felt like somehow your day was hijacked?
 Or maybe you’ve spent to much time reacting, caught up in some drama or just consumed with a sense of busyness.
 Do you ever feel uneasy, or have a quiet of rumbling deep inside that something isn’t right.
 This means you are living out of your self-protective systems.
-When I have a day like this I’ll reflect on the predominant needs of my striving style and make a plan on how I need to shift out of my self-protective system.
+When I have a day (or week) like this I’ll reflect on the predominant needs of my striving style and make a plan on how I need to shift out of my self-protective system.
 If you’re unaware of your predominant needs you will be at the mercy of your unconscious impulses, emotions and negative habits of mind, leading to reactive, non-productive behaviour, increased emotionality, and an inability to focus on your goals.

-The Striving Styles (SSPS) gets to the heart of the human experience and helps you identify what you need to feel secure and psychologically stable so you can grow and develop.
+The SSPS gets to the heart of the human experience and helps you identify what you need to feel secure and psychologically stable so you can grow and develop.
 As well, it provides you with insight into the consequences when you don’t get your predominant needs met.
 The SSPS doesn’t provide a laundry list of strengths and weaknesses but rather, it takes into account the complexity of your brain’s functioning and its impact on your personality.

 Coming to understand yourself, recognizing and expressing your uniqueness and who you really are will make you feel more creative, confident, energized and inspired.
 Your personality, your unique history and story is like no one else’s.
 Living a life with authenticity, meaning and purpose is ultimately what a happy and fulfilled life looks like.